arbitrationcity/streamlit-auth0-ac/README.md

 ## PRODUCTION Installation
 1. If any changes were made, update the version in setup.py, rebuild the javascript as step 4 abobe and push to the Production branch.
-The frontend/dist/ must be included.
+The frontend/dist/ directory must be included.

 2. Install directly from the production branch to your project:
   `pip install git+https://github.com/arbitrationcity/streamlit-auth0-ac.git@production`